arkime/aws-aio/README.md

 npm run stop
 ```

-You can deploy a AWS Fargate-backed copy of this container to your AWS Account like so.
+You can deploy copies of this container to your AWS Account like so.
 First, set up your Python virtual environment:

 ```
 python3 -m venv .venv